soundpress/RulesOfNYC/docs/c20/index.rst

 (d) No Alterations.
-An Owner will make no structural change in a Taxicab or in an OTV that deviates from the Taxicab specifications set forth in 35 RCNY Chapter 67 of these Rules without the Commission's written approval.
+An Owner will make no structural change in a Taxicab or in an OTV that deviates from the Taxicab specifications set forth in 35 RCNY Chapter 67 without the Commission's written approval.